 Probably the best known track on Street Legal Is Baby, Stop Crying, a track he played brilliantly the night I saw him live.
 From the opening dramatic bars, it’s apparent that something special is unfolding.
 The combination of booming drums, chiming guitars and keyboards opens that track, then Bob sings.
 Here, he gives one of his best vocals on the album.
-His voice is much clearer, it’s strong and powerful, supplemented by the backing vocalists.
+His voice is much clearer, it’s strong and powerful, supplemented by those fantastic backing vocalists.
 Their voices veer between strong and passionate to a high, soaring sound.
 Behind him, drummer Ian Wallace provides the track’s heartbeat, saxophones blow, guitars and keyboards play.
 The keyboard adds atmosphere to the track.
-For nearly five and half minutes, Bob Dylan and his band provide a musical masterclass, which thirty-six years on, still sounds as spectacular as it did back then.
-Stunning.
+For nearly five and half minutes, Bob Dylan and his band provide a musical masterclass, which thirty-three years on, still sounds as spectacular as it did back then.
+Brilliant.

 When Is Your Love In Vain? begins, the tempo is slower and the sound much fuller.
 A trumpet accompanies guitars, rhythm section and keyboards in producing a lovely rich sound.
 They jam for forty-five sections before Bob sings, and when he sings, his voice doesn’t seem as powerful as on previous tracks.
 It’s much more subtle and augmented by backing vocalists.
-The band seem to be overpowering him slightly.
-Having sad that, their playing is flawless.
+The band seem to be overpowering him slightly, but they’re playing is excellent.
 During the track they really get the chance to shine, producing one of the fullest arrangements on the album.
 Later in the track, Bob plays his trusty harmonica, reminding us of his roots.
 Overall, it’s another great performance from Bob and his band.
 However, the lyrics caused controversy.
 In them, he poses a number of questions about love.
 On the album’s release, this song drew accusations of sexism from one reviewer.
 He thought the lyrics which include “can you cook and sew, make flowers grow,” were sexist in their nature, and thus offensive.
 Certainly, I’m uncomfortable with them, and don’t particularly like the almost servile nature of them.
 For me, this takes some of the shine of an otherwise good track

 True Love Tends To Forget is another track that starts slowly, with just guitars and drums playing before Bob sings.
 Quickly, he’s joined by saxophone, keyboards and backing vocalists.
 Together, they combine to produce a slow powerful track, where he sings about regret, forgiveness and love.
 Although slow, his voice is a mixture of strength and clarity, and here, the band don’t overpower him.
 Instead, they compliment his voice, a combination of chiming guitars, atmospheric keyboards, steady and reliable drums and those masterful backing vocalists.
 The sound Bob and the band produce has a joyousness, and they really sound as if they’re enjoying themselves.
 I certainly enjoyed their performance and True Love Tends To Forget is one of the album’s highlights.